A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Global bias-correction estimate in linear model

 \subsection{Modeling}

 We use $\theta$ to denote the parameter vectors $\beta_S$ and $\beta$ respectively in Example 1 and Example 2, or a general parameter vector in a linear model.
 For convenience of modeling, suppose the dimension $p$ is fixed.
 The composite method proposed blow still applies to the case where $p$ depends on $n$.
-An interesting finding is that the closed representations (\ref{(2.2)}) and (\ref{(2.4)}) respectively for LASSO estimator and Ridge estimator can be expressed as the following unified form: In the above model, the matrices $V_{m}({\cal D}_j)$ depend on subsets ${\cal D}_j$, the vector $\xi(\theta)$ is a function of $\theta$, and vectors $\bm\epsilon_j$ have zero mean.
-In the following examples, the covariance matrix $Cov[\bm\epsilon_j|{\cal D}_{j}]$ is approximately equal to a positive definite matrix $\Sigma$.
-We then suppose $Cov[\bm\epsilon_j|{\cal D}_{j}]= \Sigma$, without loss of generality.
+From the above motivating examples, we have an interesting finding: the closed representations (\ref{(2.2)}) and (\ref{(2.5)}) respectively for LASSO estimator and Ridge estimator can be expressed as the following unified form: In the above model, the matrices $V_{m}({\cal D}_j)$ depend on subsets ${\cal D}_j$, the vector $\xi(\theta)$ is a function of $\theta$, and vectors $\bm\epsilon_j$ have zero mean.
+In the motivating examples, the covariance matrix $Cov[\bm\epsilon_j|{\cal D}_{j}]$ is approximately equal to a positive definite matrix $\frac1m\Sigma$.
+We then suppose $Cov[\bm\epsilon_j|{\cal D}_{j}]= \frac1m\Sigma$, without loss of generality.